 The Consolidation, Reporting and Investees Department defines the accounting policies, keeps them up to date and settles doubts or disputes that could arise over the interpretation of the accounting policies approved by the Group.
 It reports to the Economic and Finance Division, which is part of the Management and Operations General Office.
 The Reporting Department is in charge of maintaining and updating the Mediaset España Group's Manual of Accounting Policies and ensuring that it is communicated appropriately.
-The Accounting Manual is updated annually.
-The latest update was December 31, 2016.
+The Accounting Manual is updated as a result of the regulatory changes, the latest version being dated December 31, 2016.
+The Economic-Financial Division is updating this version to transfer the latest changes due to the entry into force of NIFF 9, 15 and 16 of applicability in 2018.